 This person did not enjoy their stay at this particular hotel, as evident by the 2-out-of-5 star rating.
 But upon reading the full review and semantically breaking it down, was the hotel that bad?

 The reviewer states that due to construction, there was some noise, but then says it wasn't too bad.
 The reviewer compliments the rooms and the check-in procedure.
 The one gripe seems to be about a bad taxi experience.
 Because of that, the hotel receives 2-stars for this review.
 But what if you're a traveller who doesn't care about taxi service.
 Does this hotel review accurately capture how you would enjoy staying at this property?

 Putting this all together, the hotel review aggregator was able to provide a "smart" search - a search across hotel reviews based on semantic aspects of each hotel's reviews.
 Each hotel was then assigned an aggregate score based on each semantic category contained in the hotel reviews.
 This is what the smart semantic search widget looks like now:

 One simple, smart, search box to find hotels that match the exact criteria a traveller is looking for.
 Here are the sample search results:

 These hotels in Florence have the best breakfast:

-The unique features that can be built using Repustate's semantic hotel technology are endless.
+The unique features that can be built using Repustate's sentiment analysis for hotels are endless.
 Just one example: allowing for the creation of custom itineraries based on a person's preferences.
 A traveller specifies they want hotels with great spas for 8 nights in these 3 cities for this budget and away you go.
 A custom package can be created and booked in seconds.
 Repustate helps deliver a truly personalized experience that does away with the antiquated practice of coarse 5-star reviews.